Burhan Al-Chalabi

-Dr Burhan Al-Chalabi (FRSA) (born 1 March 1947) is a British-Iraqi writer and political commentator, and an expert on Middle Eastern relations.
+Burhan Al-Chalabi (born 1 March 1947) is a British-Iraqi writer and political commentator, and an expert on Middle Eastern relations.
 He is also the publisher of the London Magazine, Britain's oldest journal of the arts and literature (est 1732).
-Al-chalabi is the founder and former chairman of the British-Iraqi Foundation, and has been described as one of the most prominent Iraqis living in the UK.
+Al-Chalabi is the founder and former chairman of the British-Iraqi Foundation, and has been described as one of the most prominent Iraqis living in the UK.
 He is a Fellow of the Royal Society of Arts, and a member of the Royal Institute of International Affairs.
 He is also a former academic advisor to the United Arab Emirates.

 Personal life

 Al-Chalabi was born in 1947 in Mosul, Iraq.
 In 1965 he was awarded a scholarship by the Iraqi Ministry of Oil to study in the UK.
 He holds a PhD in Thermal Power from Imperial College London.
 Al-Chalabi is the owner of BMC Properties, a large London-based property company.